 How Can I Relieve My Pregnancy Leg Cramps?

-You’re not alone — many pregnant women get these lower leg cramps, often in the middle of the night in the second and third trimesters.
+Many pregnant women get lower leg cramps, often in the middle of the night in their second and third trimesters.

-Experts aren’t sure what causes “charley horses” (the nonclinical name for painful cramps in your calf muscles).
-Although they can be extremely painful, charley horses are — luckily! — usually brief.
+Experts aren’t sure what causes “charley horses” (the nonclinical name for painful cramps in calf muscles).
+While they can be extremely painful, charley horses are — luckily! — usually brief.

-- Do calf stretches before bed to prevent the cramping.
-But make sure not to point your toes while stretching.
+- Do calf stretches before going to bed to prevent the cramping.
+But don’t point your toes while stretching.

 - Straighten your leg and flex your foot when you get a cramp.
 A gentle massage of the calf may help relax the muscle.

-- Make sure you are drinking enough fluids during the day.
+- Make sure to drink lots of liquids during the day.

-- If cleared by your doctor, get regular exercise, which can help reduce cramps.
+- If your doctor says it’s OK, get regular exercise, which can help reduce cramps.